Mark Thornton

 Mark Thornton (born June 7, 1960) is an American economist of the Austrian School.
 He has written on the topic of prohibition of drugs, the economics of the American Civil War, and the "Skyscraper Index".
 He is a Senior Fellow with the Ludwig von Mises Institute in Alabama and a Research Fellow with the Independent Institute.

 Life and academic career

 Thornton grew up in Geneva, New York, in an Irish Catholic family of entrepreneurs who were "Democrat in politics".

 Thornton received his Bachelor of Science degree from St. Bonaventure University (1982), and his Doctor of Philosophy degree from Auburn University (1989).
 Thornton taught economics at Auburn University.
 He formerly taught at Columbus State University where he was awarded the Faculty Research and Scholarship Award in 2002.
 He is now a Senior Fellow at the Ludwig von Mises Institute, where he is book review editor for its Quarterly Journal of Austrian Economics.
-As a writer for the Mises Institute, he is known for warning of a housing bubble in 2004. published an articleHe has written about prohibition-related issues.
+As a writer for the Mises Institute, he is known for warning of a housing bubble in 2004.
+He has written about prohibition-related issues.